MarkusRosen/markusrosen.github.io/_posts/2020-01-22-create-maps-with-python.md

 ---
 layout: post
-title: Creating a map and KDE plot of points and polygons with Python
+title: Create Bautiful Maps with Python
 date: 2020-01-22 16:46:20 +0300
 description: This tutorial teaches you how to plot map data on a background map of OpenStreetMap using Python.
 img:  /post1/teaser.jpg